MetPX/sarracenia/doc/sr_config.7.rst

  - **<config_dir>**/ [ sarra | subscribe | log | sender ] / <config.conf>
  - **<config_dir>**/ scripts / <script.py>

 DESCRIPTION
 ===========

-Metpx Sarracenia components are the specific functional programs: sr_subscribe, sr_sarra, sr_sender, sr_log, etc...
-When any component is invoked, a configuration file is given to indicate which configuration to operate on, and an operation is given:  The operation is one of:
+Metpx Sarracenia components are the programs that can be invoked from the command line: sr_subscribe, sr_sarra, sr_sender, sr_log, etc...
+When any component is invoked, a configuration file and an operation are specified.
+The operation is one of:

  - foreground:  run a single instance in the foreground logging to stderr
  - restart: stop and then start the configuration.